-- Focusing on gender parity, geographical diversity and north/south staffing balance in recruitment, for example taking into consideration 'industrial' countries and 'programme' countries and Organisation for Economic Co-operation and Development-Development Assistance Committee (OECD-DAC) vs. non-OECD-DAC countries. - Reviewing recruitment practices in terms of bias in screening and assessment, including establishing a team to review all human resources policies in terms of diversity and inclusion. - Analysing staffing diversity by nationality and making this data available on internal web portals. - Initiating diversity projects, such a fellowship programme to promote racial and ethnic diversity among emerging NGO leaders and an assessment of the diversity of NGO board members. - Disaggregating data to inform discussions on increasing the representation of ethnic and racial minorities among staff. - Surveying country office practices to explore whether diversity efforts should consider ethnic diversity within national staff as well as age, disabilities and ethnicity. - Appointing senior advisers on staff diversity. - Reviewing the state of diversity, incorporating an examination of organizational policies and practices, including the staff handbook, to be followed by a strategy and workplan.
+- Focusing on gender parity, geographical diversity and north/south staffing balance in recruitment, for example taking into consideration 'industrial' countries and 'programme' countries and Organisation for Economic Co-operation and Development-Development Assistance Committee (OECD-DAC) vs. non-OECD-DAC countries. - Reviewing recruitment practices in terms of bias in screening and assessment, including establishing a team to review all human resources policies in terms of diversity and inclusion. - Analysing staffing diversity by nationality and making this data available on internal web portals. - Initiating diversity projects, such as a fellowship programme, to promote racial and ethnic diversity among emerging NGO leaders and an assessment of the diversity of NGO board members. - Disaggregating data to inform discussions on increasing the representation of ethnic and racial minorities among staff at all operational and leadership levels. - Surveying country office practices to explore whether diversity efforts should consider ethnic diversity within national staff as well as age, disabilities and ethnicity. - Appointing senior advisers on diversity and inclusion to consider staff diversity, to support geographic distribution taking into account geopolitical considerations based on fair and merit-based processes. - Reviewing the state of diversity, incorporating an examination of organizational policies and practices, including the staff handbook, to be followed by a strategy and work plan.